SufjanHe/CS1XA3/Project02/README.md

 1. awards

 ## Custom Javascript Code
-Description: you can click buttons on the navigation bar to change the background color\
+Description: you can click the On/Off FlipSwitch on the navigation bar to change the background color\
 Execution: click buttons on the navigation bar to switch the nav bar color.

 ## References